Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With 2,189 people, 803 houses or apartments, and a median cost of homes of $213,230, North Pole real estate prices are well above average cost compared to national prices.
+With a population of 2,189, 803 total housing units (homes and apartments), and a median house value of $213,230, North Pole real estate prices are well above average cost compared to national prices.